Arlington firefighter accidentally asphyxiated in Cancun window, authorities conclude

 His wife, Jamie Snow, searched for him Monday morning when he did not return to their room, and she was told that he had been found dead and had possibly fallen over a wall between resorts, the television station reported.

-Family members did not believe that explanation and hired a local attorney who obtained scene photographs, according to KTVT-TV.
+Family members did not believe that explanation and hired a local attorney who obtained photographs of the scene, according to KTVT-TV.
 Randy Elledge, Snow’s father-in-law, told the television station that it appeared that Elijah Snow had been beaten and possibly suffocated.

 Snow had been an Arlington firefighter for eight years, according to the department.